wdlingit/maccu/README.md

 The `deg` directory contains two files, they are from experiment data of PMID: 20181752.
 The `genelist.txt` file contains simply gene IDs in AGI accessions.
 The `foldchange.txt` file is in tab-delimited format, where the first column for gene IDs and the second column for fold-chagne values.
 It is strongly suggested to use log2-fold-change as the fold-change values because that could be handled easily in Cytoscape.

 Since the experiment is for studying Arabidopsis roots and the initial analysis (of arrays) discovered 187 genes, it is of our interests to figure out potential co-expression modules inside the 187 genes.
-To do that, we use the database of root-related samples to infer potential co-expression modules.
+To do that, we use the database of root samples to infer potential co-expression modules.
 ```
 ubuntu@maccu:~/maccu/example/deg$ /home/ubuntu/maccuWrapper/OneStopWrapper.pl \
                                   -input DEG genelist.txt \